HDFGroup/PyHexad/docs/arrays/h5writeArray.rst

 +---------+-------------------------------------------------------------------+

 .. note:: The optional arguments are integer arrays whose length must be equal
-	  the rank (number of dimensions)
-	  of the HDF5 array.
+	  to the rank (number of dimensions) of the HDF5 array.

 .. rubric:: Return Value